How common are grand unified theories?: Methods

 \paragraph{SuperFlocci~\cite{Gomes:2023pwj} -- bottom-up determination of unifiability} SuperFlocci is a Mathematica package that ``takes any reductive gauge algebra and fully-reducible fermion representation, and outputs all semi-simple gauge extensions under the condition that they have no additional fermions, and are free from local anomalies''~\cite{Gomes:2023pwj}.
 A theory is unifiable according to the definition laid out in the introduction exactly if SuperFlocci finds a simple gauge extension.

-\paragraph{GroupMath~\cite{Fonseca:2020vke} -- top-down construction of unifiable representations} As a second approach, we consider all candidate unified (ie.\ simple) gauge algebras that have (non-singlet) representations with dimension $\leq D_\mathrm{max}$.
-We use the GroupMath Mathematica package to find all decompositions of all candidate GUT representations to the SM gauge algebra.
-We apply the same filters to the SM representations as to the base set and assign $U(1)$-charges according to the rules determined by GroupMath.
+\paragraph{GroupMath~\cite{Fonseca:2020vke} -- top-down construction of unifiable representations} As a second approach, we consider all candidate unified (i.e.\ simple) gauge algebras that have (non-singlet) representations with dimension $\leq D_\mathrm{max}$.
+We use the GroupMath Mathematica package to find all decompositions of all candidate GUT representations to the reductive gauge algebra under consideration.
+We assign $U(1)$-charges according to the rules determined by GroupMath and apply the same filters to the resulting representations as to the base set.
 This is an independent top-down check on the number of unifiable theories and gives the same result as the bottom-up analysis using SuperFlocci.
 It is, however, more efficient and allows to extend the analysis to larger fermion dimensions.

-\paragraph{Examples}To illustrate our approach we provide a few examples for consistent theories that we do or do not consider in the base set of SM-like theories, and that are or are not unifiable.
+\paragraph{Examples} To illustrate our approach we provide a few examples for consistent theories that we do or do not consider SM-like according to our strict definition, and that are or are not unifiable.

 The smallest fermion representation free from local anomalies under the SM gauge algebra $\mathrm{SU}(3)\times \mathrm{SU}(2)\times \mathrm{U}(1)$, which has particles charged under all three forces, is: